You’ve heard about Yoga…

 Stay here for 1-5 minutes.

-When you’re ready to come out of the pose, either press into your feet to lift your seat toward the sky and roll up to stand, OR, release down onto your butt (use your hands to help you).
+When you’re ready to come out of the pose, either press into your feet to lift your seat toward the sky and roll up to stand, OR, release down onto your butt (use your hands to help you). - Flow

 You can practice these 2 Yin Yoga poses separately, or flow between them.
 Here’s how you might blend the two together: hold dangling pose for 1-3 min, then release down into a squat for 1-5 minutes, and return to dangling.